M163 VADS: Service history

 Deliveries of the Army version began in 1968.

 In US and Israeli service, the VADS has rarely been needed in its intended purpose of providing defense against aerial threats—consequently, the Vulcan gun system was in use throughout the late 1980s and early 1990s primarily as a ground support weapon.
 For example, VADS guns were used to support American ground assault troops in Panama in 1989 during Operation Just Cause.
 One Vulcan of B Battery, 2/62 ADA sank a PDF patrol boat.
 The last combat action the VADS participated in US service was Operation Desert Storm.

-In the Israeli Air Defense Command the "Hovet" (the Israeli designation to the M163 VADS) scored 3 shoot-downs, including the first shoot-down of a jet warplane (a Syrian MiG-21 fighter jet) by the M163 VADS, during Operation Peace for Galilee in 1982.
-The Israel Defense Forces used the Hovet also for fire support during urban warfare in Operation Peace for Galilee (1982) and Operation Defensive Shield (2002).
+In the Israeli Air Defense Command, the "Hovet" (the Israeli designation to the M163 VADS) scored three shoot-downs, including the first shoot-down of a jet warplane (a Syrian MiG-21 fighter jet) by the M163 VADS, during Operation Peace for Galilee in 1982.
+The Israel Defense Forces also used the Hovet for fire support during urban warfare in Operation Peace for Galilee (1982) and Operation Defensive Shield (2002).

 Upgrades and replacement

 In order to provide effective battlefield air defense against helicopters equipped with anti-tank missiles that could be fired accurately from ranges of several kilometers, the VADS was slated to be replaced by the M247 Sergeant York DIVADS (Divisional Air Defense System), but that system was canceled in August 1985 due to cost overruns, technical problems, and generally poor performance.

-In 1984 the improved PIVADS (Product-Improved VADS) system was introduced, providing improvements in the ease of use and accuracy of fire, but the limitations of the 20x102 mm caliber remained.
+In 1984, the improved PIVADS (Product-Improved VADS) system was introduced, providing improvements in the ease of use and accuracy of fire, but the limitations of the 20×102 mm caliber remained.
 In 1988, the fourth crewmember (observer/loader) was issued a Stinger launcher and two rounds.

 Eventually, the M163 was replaced in US service by the M1097 Avenger and the M6 Linebacker, an M2 Bradley with FIM-92 Stinger missiles instead of the standard TOW anti-tank guided missiles: the Stinger missile providing the necessary range to deal with helicopters with anti-tank missiles far out-ranging the 20 mm gun, as well as considerably extending the reach against fixed-wing targets.
 The final US Army VADS-equipped unit at Fort Riley Kansas completed turn-in of its Vulcans in 1994.